jlcodingprojects/chainbots/README.md

 # The reasoning flaw

-It's tempting to give up here, and I expect many do hence why there seems to be so little effective research on the topic, let alone practical outcomes.
+It's tempting to give up here, but I usually spend at least 2 weeks on a project before losing interest and it's only been 1 so far...

 I believe the mistake is taking a synchronic perspective instead of a diachronic perspective.
 Instead of looking at biology today, consider why and how it works that way.
 Why is the vascular system so complex?
 Why do livings things rely on such complex chemical interactions?
 Why are the emergent state machines so complex?
 Why is metabolism so complex?